 A broken finger means you fractured a bone.
 Depending on the severity of the injury, the bone may pierce the skin, making it obvious what kind of injury the person has suffered.
 This type of injury causes excruciating pain.
 Other times, the injury is more subtle, as when you have a stress fracture.

-Symptoms of a Jammed Finger
+Jammed Finger Symptoms

 - Redness and swelling